 COCA-accredited osteopathic schools.

-- UC San Diego does not accept students who attend international or off-shore
+- We do not accept applications from students who attend international or off-shore

 medical schools for this program.